Weighing gas-rich starless halos: Dark matter parameter inference based on gas distributions: Method

-Our goal is to estimate the halo parameters of simulated RELHICs at the present day.
-To this end, we identify 413 RELHICs in our simulation at $z=0$ as ``central'' dark matter halos that contain more than 300 bound gas particles but no stars.
-This conservative lower limit on gas mass ensures that the gas component is reasonably well resolved, allowing us to use the gas density profile as a tracer of the underlying dark matter potential.
+The conservative lower limit on gas mass ensures that the gas component is reasonably well resolved, allowing us to use the gas density profile as a tracer of the underlying dark matter potential.
 The RELHICs analyzed here, therefore, contain a total gas mass, $M_{\rm gas} \gtrsim 1.6 \times 10^{7}\,\mathrm{M_{\odot}}$.
 However, we caution that imposing a fixed gas mass threshold introduces a selection bias at the low-mass end of our sample.
 For halos with virial masses $M_{200} \lesssim 10^{9.5}\,\mathrm{M_{\odot}}$, this criterion preferentially selects the tail of gas-rich systems for a given halo mass, excluding the population of typical, and lower-gas-mass halos that fall below our ``detection'' limit.

 Figure~\ref{Fig:SelectedHalos} shows the relations between gas mass, halo mass, and \ion{H}{I} mass for the selected RELHICs.
 In the top-left panel, individual systems are colored according to their~\ion{H}{I} mass, which depends on the density and temperature structure of each system.
 The mass of~\ion{H}{I} is calculated using the fitting functions of~\citet{Rahmati2012}.
 The top-right and bottom-left panels show the~\ion{H}{I} mass as a function of halo mass and virial gas mass, colored by their virial gas mass and halo mass, respectively.